-GRADE 12 required 1⁄2 CR SEM PREREQUISITE: ENG10
+GRADE 12 required 1 CR YR

+PREREQUISITE: ENG05

-The core of this semester is a survey of early British Literature with an emphasis on interpreting and responding to literature in all major genres (short story, poetry, drama, and novels).
-This semester will cover early medieval works, such as stories of Arthur and the Knights of the Round Table, through the writings of Williams Shakespeare in the Renaissance.
+The core of this semester is a survey of international literature with an emphasis on interpreting and responding to literature in all major genres (short story, poetry, drama, and novels).
+This semester will cover novels, short stories, and plays from the twentieth century forward.
 Rhetorical strategies are stressed to develop complex essays in various genres including personal reflection, literary analysis, literary criticism, and reader response writings.
+Students will examine the influences on the text at the time it was written as well as their impact on modern literature and society.
+We will continue the writing strategies we employed in our reflections, analysis, and criticisms from the first semester through the second semester.
+There is a heavier emphasis on seminar-style discussion rather than simple lectures and reading comprehension.
+The Senior Capstone Project will feature as an opportunity to write reflective essays and to assemble portfolios covering their high school careers as practice for future projects at the college/university level.